What are ‘spare pens’?

 What if the school doesn’t have medical and parental authorisation?

-• If you don’t have medical and parental authorisation to use spare pens, call 999, inform the call handler you suspect anaphylaxis and explain that spare adrenaline pens are available.
-They can authorise use.
+If you don’t have medical and parental authorisation to use spare pens on someone who has their own prescribed devices, call 999 and inform the call handler you suspect anaphylaxis.
+Explain that you have spare adrenaline pens available and the emergency services can authorise use.

-• In exceptional circumstances, where someone experiences anaphylaxis unexpectedly, the spare adrenaline pens can be given to anyone for the purpose of saving their life**.
+In exceptional circumstances, where someone experiences anaphylaxis unexpectedly, spare adrenaline pens can be used on anyone for the purpose of saving their life.

-**The Medicines and Healthcare products Regulatory Agency (MHRA) clarified its Guidance in relation to this point in March 2023.
+This was emphasised by The Medicines and Healthcare products Regulatory Agency (MHRA) in March 2023.
 Read the MHRA’s clarification in full.

-Teachers and other non-healthcare professionals are allowed to administer adrenaline pens.
+Teachers and other non-healthcare professionals are allowed to administer adrenaline pens if they are competent to do so.

 These videos will take you through how to deliver adrenaline to someone else, using EpiPen or Jext auto-injectors.
 (Please note that in May 2023, Emerade adrenaline pens were recalled and should be replaced with a different brand.)